Long distance thru-hikes and pilgrimages are addicting – I know because I caught the bug after I finished the Camino de Santiago in 2012.

 - It’s shorter – only 5 or 10 days compared to 4 or 5 weeks.

-- There are fewer lodging and restaurants along the path.
+- There are fewer lodgings and restaurants along the path.

-- Less people hike the Kumano Kodo trail.
+- Fewer people hike the Kumano Kodo trail.

 Map of the Kumano Kodo and Kii Peninsula, Japan